Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/create.md

 Please note that you will definitely get different values.

->**Important:** In order to make the tutorial easier to follow, we decided to reveal all the information about the wallet we used, including the private key.
+>**Important:** To make the tutorial easier to follow, we decided to reveal all the information about the wallet we used, including the private key.
 We used a throw-away wallet for that purpose.
 That means that we will never use this wallet again.
 You must **NEVER SHARE THE PRIVATE KEY** of your wallet.

 ## Checking your DID at uniresolver
 Replace `YOUR_WALLET_ADDRESS` below and check your DID via this link: